Tinkerforge/doc/source/Hardware/Master_Extensions/Chibi_Extension.rst

 	frequency make sure that every address is unique and not used in different networks in transmission range.

-To create a Chibi network, stack the Chibi Extension on top of an Master Brick.
+To create a Chibi network, stack the Chibi Extension on top of a Master Brick.
 Connect the Master Brick via USB with your PC and start the Brick Viewer software.
-After you have done this you should see the Master Brick view with the identified Chibi Extension (see image below).
-Configure the extension as slave or master (as described :ref:`here <chibi_slave>` and :ref:`here <chibi_master>`).
+You should see the Master Brick view with the identified Chibi Extension (see image below).
+Configure the extension as slave or master (as described :ref:`here <chibi_configuration>`).

 If you have configured all extensions you can build your system.
 Connect Bricks and Bricklets as you like.
 The master of each stack has to be the